 - Score: 145 (minimum) in each subject

 - Accommodations: You must apply for disability accommodations through the GED test’s accommodations page.

-- After you pass the test, the State of Connecticut will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: After you pass the test, the State of Connecticut will award you a GED certificate showing you have achieved the same level of knowledge as a high school graduate.

 Over 20 Million Adults

 That’s how many have successfully passed the GED® Test.
 So why wait?

 "I have faced many problems in life.
 If I sat here and wrote about everything I went through, and what I had to do to get through them, I would be writing for days.
 What has helped me solve all of my problems is being strong and thinking smart.
 Always be better, ask questions, never feel you aren’t or won’t be good enough, and make smarter choices."